Rajpratik71/zfs_wiki/OpenZFS-Patches.md

 $ git am ./openzfs-5669.diff
 ```

 **Update the commit message.** By using `git format-patch` to generate the patch and then `git am` to apply it the original comment and authorship will be preserved.
-Due to the formatting of the OpenZFS commit you may find that the entire commit comment has been squashed in to the subject line.
-Use `git commit --amend` to fix the commit and update it to match the form used for all changes applied from OpenZFS.
-The following information should be included:
+However, due to the formatting of the OpenZFS commit you will likely find that the entire commit comment has been squashed in to the subject line.
+Use `git commit --amend` to cleanup the comment and be careful to follow [these standard guidelines][guidelines].

+The summary line of an OpenZFS commit is often very long and you should truncate it to 50 characters.
+This is useful because it preserves the correct formatting of `git log --pretty=oneline` command.
+Make sure to leave a blank line between the summary and body of the commit.
+Then include the full OpenZFS commit message wrapping any lines which exceed 72 characters.
+Finally, add a `Ported-by` tag with your contact information and both a `OpenZFS-issue` and `OpenZFS-commit` tag with appropriate links.
+You'll want to verify your commit contains all of the following information:

-  * A short subject line of the form: "OpenZFS issue - short description".
+  * A short (50 character) subject line of the form: "OpenZFS issue - short description".
   * The original patch authorship should be preserved.
   * The OpenZFS commit message.
   * The following tags: